folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

   Now, throw out all modules which are in okapi-install.json.sorted out of the list dockerps.todelete.sh .
 This should leave you with a list of 58 modules which are to be deleted now.
 If you decided to delete one of the instances of those modules which have been deployed twice (be careful about which one to delete !!!) , you should now have a list of 61 modules.

-Edit  dockerps.todelete.sh once again to make each line look like this on each line (e.g.) :
+Edit  dockerps.todelete.sh once again to make each line look like this (e.g. for mod-agreements; i.e. prepend "curl -w '\n' -D - -XDELETE http://localhost:9130/_/discovery/modules/" to each line) :

   ```
   curl -w '\n' -D - -XDELETE http://localhost:9130/_/discovery/modules/mod-agreements-4.1.1/<instId>